About History Reclaimed

 These ‘culture wars’, pursued in the media, in public spaces, in museums, universities, schools, civil services, local government, business corporations and even churches, are particularly virulent in North America, Australasia and the United Kingdom.
 Activists assert that ‘facing up’ to a past presented as overwhelmingly and permanently shameful and guilt-laden is the way to a better and fairer future.
 We see no evidence that this is true.
 On the contrary, tendentious and even blatantly false readings of history are creating or aggravating divisions, resentments, and even violence.
 We do not take the view that our histories are uniformly praiseworthy—that would be absurd.
 But we reject as equally absurd the claim that they are essentially shameful.

 We agree that history consists of many opinions and many voices.
 But this does not mean that all opinions are valid, and certainly none should be imposed as a new orthodoxy.
-We intend to challenge distortions of history, and to provide context, explanation and balance in a debate in which condemnation is too often preferred to understanding.
-We are an independent group of scholars with a wide range of opinions on many subjects, but with the shared conviction that history requires careful interpretation of complex evidence, and should not be a vehicle for facile propaganda.
+We intend to challenge distortions of history, and to provide context, explanation and balance in a debate in which dogmatism is too often preferred to analysis, and condemnation to understanding.

 Who We Are